Scthe/scthe.github.io/content/blog/2023-12-15-vulkan-synchronization/vulkan-synchronization.md

 ### [Pipeline barriers](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCmdPipelineBarrier.html)

 Used to split the time into 'before' and 'after' the barrier.
 Added between 2 different, **consecutive** Vulkan commands that have some dependency.
 E.g. the first command draws to an image and the 2nd wants to sample this image in the fragment shader.
-Can be used for image layout transitions (more on that in ["Vulkan resources"](#)).
+Can be used for image layout transitions (more on that in <CrossPostLink permalink="/blog/vulkan-resources/" paragraph="Image layouts">"Vulkan resources"</CrossPostLink>).
 This can cause stalling, as certain steps have to be finished before we kick off new work.
 We will go into more detail in the next paragraphs.

 **Pipeline barriers are a good choice** to add dependency between commands that are 1) right after one another and 2) are in a single queue.
 They are also used for image layout transitions.